 Each individual must be advised of how countable resources are determined and how resource changes can affect eligibility.

-Note: An amount up to the amount of benefits paid out by a Qualified Long Term Care Insurance Partnership policy may be used as a resource disregard when determining eligibility for Medicaid (Re.
-MS H-510).
+Note: An amount up to the amount of benefits paid out by a Qualified Long Term Care Insurance Partnership policy may be used as a resource disregard when determining eligibility for Health Care (Refer to MS H-510).